How to Make your Own Dry Shampoo Powder (Natural DIY recipe)

 ¼ cup tapioca powder

-2 tablespoons unsweetened cocoa powder (adjust up or down as needed)
+2 tablespoons unsweetened cocoa powder (adjust quantity needed for your hair color)

 5 drops tea tree essential oil